Home Run Davos

 Home Run Davos (oua_38428915_image)

-The Jakobshorn is the well-known local mountain of Davos.
-In winter a mecca for winter sports enthusiasts, the mountain offers a unique trail system for trail runners, bikers, and hikers in summer.
+Jakobshorn is the well-known local mountain of Davos.
+In winter a mecca for winter sports enthusiasts, the mountain offers a unique trail system in summer for trail runners, bikers, and hikers.
 The local mountain Home Run is ideal for altitude training.

 Therefore, the trail was also part of the Swissalpine Irontrail in 2019.
-During the race, the trail extended further over Brämabüel and Ischalp back to Davos.
-Here, the route is described up to the Jakobshorn.
+During the race, the trail continued further over Brämabüel and Ischalp back to Davos.
+Here the route is described up to Jakobshorn.

 An ideal preparation for the entire summer season.